leostera/reason-design-patterns/patterns/boolean-blindness.md

 let do_admin_stuff: Admin.t => unit;
 ```

 Voila.
-Now we need to get a proof that our user is an admin and we're good to
+Now we need to get evidence that our user is an admin and we're good to
 go!

 ```reason